 Adoption of cybersecurity technologies increases fastest amongst small businesses

 New research published today by Beaming, the business ISP, reveals that more than half (52 percent) of British businesses fell victim to some form of cybercrime in 2016.
-Beaming’s study, which was conducted by researchers at Opinium, indicates that 2.9 million UK firms suffered cybersecurity breaches nationwide last year,at a cost of £29.1 billion.
+Beaming’s study, which was conducted by researchers at Opinium, indicates that 2.9 million UK firms suffered cybersecurity breaches nationwide last year.
+The cost of cyber security breaches came to a total of £29.1 billion.

 Computer viruses and phishing attacks were the most common corporate cyber threats faced by British businesses last year, in both cases impacting 23 percent of the businesses surveyed.
 Just under a fifth (18 percent) of businesses suffered some form or hack or data breach in 2016.